 People that will train with you 2-4 days per week every week.
 People that have friends and family members that would do the same.

-Just head to PTB Consulting to learn more.
+Just click here PTB Consulting to learn more.

 After checking out that sight, I have a feeling you’ll be quite inspired and motivated.

 All your questions should be answered as well.
-If not, just email me or Facebook message me anytime.
+If not, just email, DM, or Facebook message me today.
 I will always personally respond to you.

 Thanks again, talk soon.